-In the opinion of Barclay Damon LLP, Albany, New York, Bond Counsel, under existing law, interest on the Notes is excluded from the gross income of the owners thereof for Federal income tax purposes and is not an "item of tax preference" for purposes of the alternative minimum tax imposed by the Internal Revenue Code of 1986, as amended (the "Code"), however, interest on the Notes that is included in the "adjusted financial statement income" of certain corporations is not excluded for purposes of the corporate alternative minimum tax imposed by the Code.
-The School District, by failing to comply with certain restrictions contained in the Code, may cause interest on the Notes to become subject to Federal income taxation from the date of issuance thereof.
-Bond Counsel is also of the opinion that interest on the Notes is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
-(See "Tax Exemptions" herein.)
+In the opinion of Barclay Damon LLP, Bond Counsel to the School District, under existing law and assuming compliance with certain covenants described herein and the accuracy and completeness of certain representations, certifications of fact and statements of reasonable expectations made by the School District, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code").
+Bond Counsel is further of the opinion that interest on the Bonds is not an item of tax preference for purposes of the alternative minimum tax imposed under the Code, however, interest on the Bonds that is included in the "adjusted financial statement income" of certain corporations is not excluded from the corporate alternative minimum tax imposed under the Code.
+Bond Counsel is also of the opinion that, under existing law, interest on the Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+See "TAX MATTERS" herein regarding certain other tax considerations.

-The Notes will be designated, or deemed designated, as "qualified tax-exempt obligations" pursuant to Section 265(b)(3) of the Code.
+The Bonds will be designated or deemed designated as "qualified tax-exempt obligations" pursuant to Section 265(b)(3) of the Code.

-\$3,500,000 WEST CANADA VALLEY CENTRAL SCHOOL DISTRICT HERKIMER COUNTY, NEW YORK
+\$3,338,244 WEST CANADA VALLEY CENTRAL SCHOOL DISTRICT HERKIMER AND ONEIDA COUNTIES, NEW YORK